aduqu3/duque/go/api-fiber-gorm/README.md

     docker compose up -d

-then run the go server
+if you use docker compose app (go project in container) but if you just run the container for database then run the go server

     go run main.go